-The day following the Washington Post's editorial lecturing Donald Cardinal Wuerl, the Los Angeles Times decided to chime in.

-The editorial accused Cardinal Wuerl of "censorship" for speaking out against Georgetown's embrace of abortion champion Kathleen Sebelius; the paper said the students should be exposed to "a variety of viewpoints."
+The latest liberal voice worried stiff over the Catholic Church's resistance to the Obama administration's war on Catholicism is the Los Angeles Times.
+Today they accuse Donald Cardinal Wuerl of the Washington Archdiocese of "censorship" for speaking out against Georgetown's embrace of abortion champion Kathleen Sebelius; the paper says the students should be exposed to "a variety of viewpoints."